 Students will be required to complete one course from each of the Areas of Concentration listed on the Program of Study Outline on the next page.
 Upon completion of those courses, students are expected to choose two areas of specialization and complete three courses each in those areas of specialization.
 At least one course out of the three courses chosen in each area must be at the 4000 level.

 Additional requirements for program completion include:

-- Junior and Senior Seminar (including a Senior Project) - Portfolio pertaining to a predetermined area of interest.
+- Junior Seminar - Portfolio pertaining to a predetermined area of interest - Senior Thesis or Psychology Internship or Senior Seminar